 b.
 Access controls and postings for radiation (RA), high radiation (HRA), and very high radiation areas (VHRA), including as necessary those potentially produced by testing activities (e.g., radiography), as well as transient dose from plant operations.
 This should include specific controls and information on each VHRA, developed in advance of any such areas resulting from plant operations.

 c.
-Determine if administrative limits on exposure and other control or action levels have been developed as specified in 10 CFR 20 and other commitments, including those for declared pregnant workers and transient workers.
+Determine if administrative limits on exposure and other control or action levels have been developed as specified in 10 CFR Part 20 and other commitments, including those for declared pregnant workers and transient workers.

 d.
 Evaluate written procedures related to controlling and monitoring external exposures, including for example: